Mid-Ohio Sports Car Course: Race history

-The course had first hosted SportsCar racing in 1963 as part of the United States Road Racing Championship.
+The course first hosted SportsCar racing in 1963 as part of the United States Road Racing Championship.
 The race was 168 mi and was won by Ken Miles.
 The race would be held until the race series was folded in 1968, but the race would return as a 6-hour enduro under the IMSA GT championship in 1972.
 The track would also hold the U.S. Formula 5000 series from 1970 to 1976 and was replaced by the revived Can-Am series in 1977–1980.

-The track continued to host IMSA GT until 1993, and would not return until 2000 with Grand-Am Rolex Sports Car Series.
-The track would also add the American Le Mans series the next year.
-The track continued to host the two series until 2012 when ALMS dropped the race, Grand-Am would follow suit the next year.
-In 2018, track would host the IMSA WeatherTech SportsCar championship.
+The track continued to host IMSA GT until 1993, then the Grand-Am Rolex Sports Car Series in 2000.
+The track also added the American Le Mans series the next year.
+The track continued to host the two series until 2012 when ALMS dropped the race and Grand-Am followed suit the next year.
+In 2018, track hosted the IMSA WeatherTech SportsCar championship.

-Mid-Ohio would host its first CART race in 1980 as a 156 mi, 65 lap race.
-There would be a brief hiatus as the race would not return until 1983, and the race would be extended as a 200 mi race.
+Mid-Ohio hosted its first CART race in 1980 as a 156 mi, 65-lap race.
+After a brief hiatus, the race returned in 1983 and was extended to a 200 mi race.
 CART appeared annually until 2003, when CART president Chris Pook hinted at dropping Mid-Ohio from the CART schedule going forward, citing various issues.

 For many years, Mid-Ohio was on the schedule alongside the Grand Prix of Cleveland, and Pook stated it was not viable to have two races in such close proximity, and favored keeping the race at Cleveland instead.
-In addition, some observers felt that the powerful Champ Cars had "outgrown" the narrow, winding course, citing a lack of passing and competition over the previous several years.
+In addition, some observers felt that the powerful Champ Cars had "outgrown" the narrow, winding course, citing a lack of passing and competition over the previous years.

 The race would return in 2007 under the Indy Racing league and would partner as a doubleheader with the American Le Mans Series until 2012 when ALMS dropped the circuit from the calendar.
-The race has also featured support series such as the Road to Indy, Global Mazda MX-5 Cup, and Stadium Super Trucks.
+The race has also featured support series such as the Road to Indy, Mazda MX-5 Cup, and Stadium Super Trucks.
 In 2015, hometown favorite Graham Rahal won at Mid-Ohio for the first time, thirty years after his father, Bobby Rahal, won his first race at the track.
 Scott Dixon has the most wins at the track with seven.

 In 2013, the track hosted its first NASCAR event as a 200 mi race with the NASCAR Xfinity Series.
-The length of the race was shortened in 2018 to 170 mi.
+The length of the race was shortened to 170 mi in 2018.
 The race has partnered with Trans-Am, Stadium Super Trucks, F4 United States Championship and partnered ARCA in 2020.
 Unlike most of the events held at the track, the Xfinity Series uses the normal start/finish line located on the pit straight to start the races, instead of the start line on the back straight.
 NASCAR realigned the race in 2022, moving it to the NASCAR Craftsman Truck Series.